 fundraisers which are tax deductible.
 We consist of individuals who are highly

-motivated animal advocates who support and facilitate local rescue groups, maintain a program of
+motivated animal advocates who maintains a program of

 low cost spay and neuter vouchers for qualified Onslow residents and provide

 insight and information regarding affordable spay/neuter clinics for domestic